What's the difference between foster care and adoption?

 All of the children available in this program are residing in either; foster homes, relative homes, hospitals or residential facilities.

 Why are there no younger, healthier children available for adoption in the foster care system?
-Why are so many of the children older?
+Why are so many teenage foster children available for adoption??

-Should I become a foster parent so I can adopt a younger child?
+Should I become a foster parent so I can adopt a baby or young child?

 Sometimes, however, children are unable to return home.
 Once parental rights are terminated, relatives and foster parents are given consideration for adoption.
 This is why there are very few young children available for adoption.

-The process starts just as it does for any other adoption – you must first complete an adoption Family Assessment.
+The interstate adoption process begins with the same first step as an in-state adoption – you must first complete an adoption Family Assessment.
 Whether the child is in Michigan or another state, the child’s worker must first consider families with completed Family Assessments.
-It is important to remember that the process usually takes at least three months; if you have your heart set on a child you’ve seen on the internet or somewhere else, it’s possible that child will already be placed with a family by the time your Family Assessment is complete.
+It is important to remember that the adoption process usually takes at least three months; if you have your heart set on a child you’ve seen on the internet or somewhere else, it’s possible that child will already be placed with a family by the time your Family Assessment is complete.
 Having your Family Assessment completed before you begin searching for children is important; you and your worker will decide what kind of child best fits into your family during the process.

 Is a foster care license the same thing as an adoption assessment?

-What is the first step in becoming an adoptive parent?
+What is the first step in adopting a child?

-The first step is to find an agency to complete your Family Assessment.
-There are many private agencies available to assist you with adoption planning, so we encourage you to contact several agencies and request to attend an orientation.
+The first step in the adoption process is to find an adoption agency to complete your Family Assessment.
+There are many private agencies available to assist you with adoption planning, so we encourage you to contact several agencies and request to attend an adoption orientation.
 During orientation, you will have the opportunity to meet some of the agency staff and to hear about their program and ask questions.

 Questions you may wish to ask are: